mikethomashaber/blog/_posts/2017-12-03-CleanForTeamsAudioNotes.md

 So if we don't keep going round the model becomes less useful, becomes stagnant, obsolete, based on misinformation.

 *Has anyone else got any questions, just for where we are right now?*

+So , what I am about to do is to layer metaphors, so the reason we use metaphors, and we don't have to we can easily do this without a metaphor in sight(!), unlike symbolic modeling which is absolutely about symbols, the reason we use them is they are much more efficient carriers of information to the individual and they are memorable.
+So I can remember peoples metaphors for years and years afterwards, when I can't remember who they are or their names, but I know their metaphors.
+They have a wholeness to them, so "I know how that works", whereas with just a description you have to put it together yourself.

+In Clean for Teams we'll do three metaphors
+* Learning at your Best
+* At your worst
+* time
+Three metaphors in a team give you predictability, so if someone said can you do an awayday, and I said I don't do those, but I can do you three sets of 2 hours.
+I don't have a lot of time so I'll just do 3 metaphors, if they want a transformational change program I'll do six, and that's because when you do six metaphors, when you know five of your own metaphors you go 'oh that's me all over' it's a real deep understanding of yourself and you tend to shift.